BuckeyeSoftware/rex/doc/CORE.md

 A very small subset of the functionality found by `<utility>` exists here.

 The following types exist:
-  * `UninitializedTag` Key-hole type to use on containers you'd prefer stay uninitialized, like `vector`.
   * `Nat` Not-a-type, used to enable `constexpr` initialization of unions.
   * `Pair` Similar to `std::pair`.